nanoc/nanoc.app/content/docs/3-getting-started.md

 The number between brackets next to the `output/index.html` filename indicates the time it took for nanoc to compile the home page.
 At the bottom, the total time needed for compiling the entire site is also shown.

-Make sure that the preview server (<kbd>nanoc3 view</kbd>) is still running, reload [http://localhost:3000/](http://localhost:3000/) in your browser, and verify that the page has indeed been updated.
+Make sure that the preview server (<kbd>nanoc view</kbd>) is still running, reload [http://localhost:3000/](http://localhost:3000/) in your browser, and verify that the page has indeed been updated.

 In the same file, let’s change the page title from "Home" to something more interesting.
 Change the line that reads `title: "Home"` to something else.
 The file should now start with this: